-Not that long ago, the main goal of treating metastatic breast cancer -- meaning the disease has spread well beyond the breast -- was to keep a woman comfortable.
-But a lot has changed in the last decade.
+Not long ago, the main goal of treating metastatic breast cancer -- meaning the disease has spread well beyond the breast -- was to keep a woman comfortable.
+But a lot has changed in the past decade.
 Now treatment can help many women live longer, better, and disease-free for periods of time.

-Pamela Drullinsky, MD, a cancer doctor at Memorial Sloan-Kettering Cancer Center in New York, says many doctors now see metastatic breast cancer as a chronic illness because it can be managed for years.
+Pamela Drullinsky, MD, a cancer doctor at Memorial Sloan Kettering Cancer Center in New York, says many doctors now see metastatic breast cancer as a chronic illness, because it can be managed for years.
 “This is similar to [people with diabetes] taking insulin,” she says.
-“It is still incurable, but can be controlled.”
+“It is still incurable but can be controlled.”

 Here's how to take charge of your diagnosis and live better with metastatic breast cancer.

-Learn as much as you can about where your cancer has spread and what type of tumor you have.
+- Learn as much as you can about where your cancer has spread and what type of tumor you have.
 Your treatment will depend largely on these things.

-Decide whether you want to use the same medical team or add other doctors.
+- Decide whether you want to use the same medical team or add other doctors.

-Treatments for Metastatic Breast Cancer
+Metastatic Breast Cancer Treatments

 Other treatments.
 You may get surgery to remove tumors at the original cancer site or another site where it has spread.
 This can prevent or ease symptoms and may extend your life.
-Radiation therapy can shrink your tumors and ease pain.
+Radiation can shrink tumors and ease pain.
 Other medications can ease painful symptoms where cancer has spread.

 Even with better treatments, living with metastatic breast cancer can be an emotional roller coaster -- especially at first.
 Time can help.
 These tips may also: